 “Thanks to the CDC for acting quickly to make additions to their protocol, labs now have one more CDC-approved master mi when performing (tests),” Heather Tomlinson, director of clinical diagnostics at Promega wrote in the release.
 “The Promega (system) expands the testing capacity in the U.S. by being another option for labs to use in the amplification process of the CDC’s testing protocol.”

-According to a blog post written by Promega vice president Chuck York, the company has kept large quantities of lab materials in storage and has since added shifts to produce said materials seven days a week.
+According to a March blog post written by Promega vice president Chuck York, the company has kept large quantities of lab materials in storage and has since added shifts to produce the materials seven days a week.

-York said the company is paying its employees overtime and creating split shifts.
-The business is also delaying work on new product development and other activities as cases rise in Wisconsin.
-The state Department of Health Services confirmed cases in Wisconsin were in the double digits Friday, March 13, with 18 active cases and one person having since recovered.
+York wrote that the company is paying its employees overtime and creating split shifts.
+The business is also delaying work on new product development and other activities as the number of cases begins to spike in Wisconsin.

-“At Promega, we are hearing the needs and concerns of our scientific colleagues and partners, and we are doing all that we can to help alleviate them,” the blog post read.
+“At Promega, we are hearing the needs and concerns of our scientific colleagues and partners, and we are doing all that we can to help alleviate them,” York’s blog post reads.